galaxyproject/admin-training/intro/05-tool-shed/tool_installation.md

+layout: true
+class: inverse, middle, large

+---
+class: special
 # Installing Tools and Repositories
+intro to 'shed'

+slides by @martenson

 .footnote[\#usegalaxy / @galaxyproject]

 ---
+class: larger

 ## Please Interrupt!

-We are here to answer your questions!
+We are here to answer your questions.

 ---